 If your monitor has a higher color depth, it will be possible to see an image with better clarity and tone.

-Color depth is vital to image quality.
 Unfortunately, some file formats like GIF only support 8-bit depth.
 Therefore, the limit on the number of colors on specific file formats cannot allow you to get the best image quality; this is true for the gif format.

 For example, you may have a high-quality image in 16-bit per channel RGB format, but the screen you are using to see the photo is only displaying to the 8-bit level.
 So, as you can see, there is a lot you need to consider before formatting images.

 A lot determines the quality of a photo, from color depth to the number of pixels in an image.
-So, if you want to produce photorealistic images and video, you need to go for 24-bits color.
+So, if you want to produce photorealistic images and videos, you need to go for 24-bit color.
 You can get this level of color depth by using modern graphics cards.

 Below is what you need to consider:

 STAT: The human eye discerns about 10 million colors.
 Therefore, anything more significant than 24bpp is too much if the purpose of the image is for viewing.
-But images with higher than 24bpp are ideal for post-processing. (source)
+However, images with higher than 24bpp are ideal for post-processing. (source)

 It’s also important to consider file sizes; higher color depths result in larger files requiring more drive space.

 Formats like RAW in photography offer a wider dynamic range, making them ideal for high-quality image processing.

 In conclusion, color depth is a fundamental concept in digital imaging, affecting everything from file formats to the quality of video cards.